 Born and raised in San José, Costa Rica, Adrián began his clarinet studies in 1997 at the National Institute of Music of Costa Rica.
 He obtained his BM magna cum laude from Virginia Commonwealth University, his MM with distinction from DePaul University, and his Doctorate in Musical Arts from the Eastman School of Music.
 His main professors have included Ken Grant, Jon Manasse, Larry Combs, Julie DeRoche, Dr. Charles West, and Jose Manuel Ugalde.

 Adrián Sandí is currently a freelancer in the NYC metro area.
-As an active solo recitalist, Adrián has given numerous chamber music and solo performances throughout his musical career in different cities in Costa Rica, Panama, USA, Canada, China and Mexico.
+As an active solo recitalist, Adrián has given numerous chamber music and solo performances throughout his musical career in different cities in Costa Rica, Panama, USA, Canada, China, Mexico and Germany.

-As an avid performer of new music, Adrián is currently a member of Ensemble Signal and Periapsis Music and Dance, and performs regularly with groups such as SEM Ensemble, Numinous and Mimesis Ensemble.
+As an avid performer of new music, Adrián is currently a member of Ensemble Signal and Periapsis Music and Dance, performs regularly with groups such as Mimesis Ensemble, Numinous, SEM Ensemble, and has toured with loadbang and Bang on a Can All-Stars.
 Regularly performing works of rising and living composers, he has had the opportunity to collaborate with composer/conductors Oliver Knussen, Tristan Murail, Steve Reich, Charles Wourinen, Hilda Paredes, Anna Clyne, David Lang and John Zorn